jujoycode/fury/ReadME.md

 ## Overview

-fury is a tool that helps developers in a variety of tasks.
+> fury is a tool that helps developers in a variety of tasks.

 - It supports make it easier to create node projects that fit different frameworks
-- Make it easier to use `git` _(wip...)_
+- Make it easier to use `git`
+- Many other convenience features ⭐️

 ## Installation